All Episodes

 Everything the Republican establishment said they had to do to win the White House being shown not necessary.

-But to stick to my argument, the Republican establishment said over and over again we gotta support Amnesty, comprehensive, comprehensive immigration reform because we need Hispanic votes, which means we need Democrat Hispanic votes.
+But to stick to my argument, the Republican establishment said over and over again, we've got to support amnesty comprehensive immigration reform because we need Hispanic votes, which means we need Democrat Hispanic votes.

 Okay, fine.